df-vasquez/Distributed-Neural-Network-RDT/README.md

 ## 1. ARCHITECTURAL OVERVIEW & NODE ROLES
 The system implements a multi-tier, Master-Worker (Master-Slave) distributed architecture designed to offload heavy matrix algebra operations from a Deep Learning training loop to multiple remote terminals over a Local Area Network (LAN).

-* **Python Master (The Orchestrator):** Coordinates the neural network training loop (360 epochs).
+* **Python Master:** Coordinates the neural network training loop (360 epochs).
 It loads the Diabetes CSV dataset, manages the network graph (`MulticlassClassifier`), and intercepts linear layer transformations to offload them via `pybind11`.
-* **C++ Master Bridge (The Distributor):** Receives matrix memory pointers from Python.
+* **C++ Master Bridge:** Receives matrix memory pointers from Python.
 It sections large multi-dimensional tensors into discrete chunks ($D_n$) of fixed size, encapsulates them into RDT packets, and transmits them via non-blocking UDP sockets.
 It handles logical timers, ACKs, NACKs, and retransmissions.
-* **C++ Slaves / Workers (The Compute Engine):** 3 to 4 standalone terminals listening on UDP ports.
+* **C++ Slaves / Workers:** 3 to 4 standalone terminals listening on UDP ports.
 They act as stateless matrix engines that parse 500-byte streams, execute floating-point matrix multiplications, and return results back using RDT encapsulation.

 ---